John Gibson (RAF officer): Battle of Britain

 Gibson's flying officer rank was made substantive in early September and a few days later, on 7 September, the Luftwaffe mounted its first large scale bombing attack on London.
 Ten RAF squadrons, No. 501 among them, were scrambled to intercept.
 Over 100 enemy aircraft were engaged by the RAF; Gibson claimed a probable.
 Later in the month, and now operating from Kenley, he claimed a Bf 109 and a Do 17 as damaged.
 He himself was wounded in one encounter and hospitalised.
 Over the next few months, Luftwaffe activity gradually decreased and in December, No. 501 Squadron returned to Filton.

-For the first few months of 1941, the squadron converted to Supermarine Spitfires and began preparing for offensive operations.
+For the first few months of 1941, the squadron converted to Supermarine Spitfire fighters and began preparing for offensive operations.
 However, in late May, Gibson, needing a rest, was posted to No. 53 Operational Training Unit, at Heston as an instructor.
 Later in the year, his acting rank of flight lieutenant was made substantive.
 In late 1941, he returned to operational flying as a flight commander with No. 457 Squadron, an Australian Spitfire squadron based on the Isle of Man.
 Until March 1942, the squadron was engaged in convoy patrols over the Irish Sea until it switched to offensive operations, flying sweeps from Redhill to occupied France.
 At the end of May, the squadron was taken off operations in anticipation of a move to Australia.